ssanchezor/GNN-RS/README.md

    </table>
   </div>

-For a better understanding of the graph, some metrics have beed adapted.
-The inverse of the gini has been used to refer to diversity, so the more diverse the recommendations, the closer the result will be to 1.
-The value of novelty has also been normalized taking as reference the maximum of the values obtained, in this case that of the Random model.
-The ideal recommender would be the one that got the highest hit and ndcg values in the first place and kept the coverage, diversity and novelty as high as possible without harming the accuracy metrics.
-In this case, the one that presents more balanced values is the FM+GCN Model.
+Some metrics have been adapted for a better understanding of the graph.
+For instance, the inverse of the Gini index has been used as reference to diversity, so the closer the result is to 1, the more diverse the recommendations are.
+Also, the value of novelty has been normalized taking as reference the maximum value obtained in the different models, which in our case is the Random model.

+The ideal recommender would be the one that obtains the highest HR and NDCG values in the first place while maintining coverage, diversity and novelty scores as high as possible.
+In our case study, the one that presents the more balanced values would be the FM+GCN Model.

 ### 6.5.
 Customized reports  <a name='65-reports'></a>